Chickery's Travels

 It is not just those RVing in humid climates that need this inexpensive preventive maintenance tool.
 If you shower, wash clothes, cook, or even breathe in your RV, you increase the relative humidity in the air and can create excessive condensation and moisture.
 We use four dehumidifiers in our 44-foot fifth wheel.

-We also use a Damp Rid Disposable Dehumidifiers in the bathroom.
+We also use a Damp Rid Disposable Dehumidifier in the bathroom.
 Although it says it is disposable, you can actually reuse it by just buying replacement pellets.

 Mattress

 Our RV mattress was so uncomfortable something had to be done about it right away.
-We tried the less expensive method first, and purchased a foam mattress topper and cut it to size (RV mattresses aren’t the same size as residential).
+We tried the less expensive method first and purchased a foam mattress topper and cut it to size (RV mattresses aren’t the same size as residential ones).
 While this wasn’t a perfect fix, it was an improvement.
 After about six months full-time, we purchased a new custom mattress and couldn’t be happier.

 Kitchen